algorand/conduit/docs/tutorials/IndexerMigration.md

-## Migrating from Indexer to Conduit
+# Migrating from Indexer to Conduit

-The [Algorand Indexer](https://github.com/algorand/indexer) provides both a block processing pipeline to ingest block data from an Algorand node into a Postgresql database, and a rest API which serves that data.
+The [Algorand Indexer](https://github.com/algorand/indexer) originally provided both a block processing pipeline to ingest block data from an Algorand node into a Postgresql database, and a rest API which serves that data.
+However, the block processing pipeline functionality from Indexer has been moved into, and will be maintained in, Conduit.

-The [Conduit](https://github.com/algorand/indexer/blob/develop/docs/Conduit.md) project provides a modular pipeline system allowing users to construct block processing pipelines for a variety of use cases as opposed to the single, bespoke Indexer construction.
+The [Conduit](https://github.com/algorand/indexer/blob/develop/docs/Conduit.md) project provides a modular pipeline system allowing users to construct block processing pipelines for a variety of use cases as opposed to the single, bespoke pipeline from the original Indexer.

-### Migration
+## Migration
 Talking about a migration from Indexer to Conduit is in some ways difficult because they only have partial overlap in their applications.
 For example, Conduit does _not_ currently include a rest API either for checking pipeline health or for serving data from the pipeline.
+So when we talk about migrating from Indexer to Conduit, what we'll focus on is moving your postgresql block writing from the Indexer binary to Conduit.

 Here is the Indexer architecture diagram at a high level.
 The raw block data is enriched by the account data retrieved from the local ledger, and everything is written to Postgresql which can then be queried via the API.